RakhithJK/dbeaver-dbeaver-wiki/Visual-Query-Builder.md

 ### Miscellaneous

+In **Miscellaneous** tab it is possible to:

+* Enable or disable the automatic generation of aliases for tables by selecting the **Add table aliases** check-box.
+* Disable auto-completion for table names by selecting the **Use fully qualified table names** check-box.
-In **Miscellaneous** tab it is possible to autosave on SQL-editor switch by selecting the **Autosave on SQL-editor switch** check-box.
+* Enable Autosave on SQL-editor switch by selecting the **Autosave on SQL-editor switch** check-box.

 ![](images/visual_query_builder/query_settings_misc.png)